 These vegan chocolate covered strawberries are the perfect mix of indulgent and nutritious.
-They make a beautiful, elegant looking edible gift for Valentine’s day and can be decorated to your preference!
+They make a beautiful, elegant looking, dairy-free edible gift for Valentine’s Day and can be decorated to your preference!

 How To Decorate Vegan Chocolate Strawberries

 I made a few different kinds of chocolate strawberries for this post.
 White chocolate, dark chocolate, pink-white chocolate and marbled.
 I think the combination looks so pretty and classy together!

 Dairy-free chocolate strawberries can be decorated in all sorts of ways.
 As you’ll see from my images, I marbled some, drizzled some with chocolate, and added cake sprinkles to others.
 I just thought it’d make the strawberries stand out a little from regular ones!

 The drizzled ones were simple.
 After the coating of chocolate on the strawberries had hardened, I melted the leftover chocolate and drizzled over a small amount using a teaspoon then let that dry too.

 The marbled ones might look difficult but they actually weren’t at all.
 Just put some melted dark chocolate in a small container and pipe some circles or a drizzle of melted white chocolate on top.
 Use a toothpick to feather the white chocolate then dip your strawberry in, twisting it as you pull it out.